TinoRiebe/desaster/README.md

         `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

 2. Run the following command in the app's directory to run your web app.

     `python run.py`

+     better you run `python app/run.py` from the working directory

 3. Go to http://0.0.0.0:3001/